r4victor/afaligner/README.md

 <b>afaligner</b> was inspired by [aeneas](https://github.com/readbeyond/aeneas) and works in a similiar way.
 It uses <b>aeneas</b> as a dependency for text synthesis and MFCC extraction.

+## Supported platforms

+<b>afaligner</b> works on 64-bit Mac OS and Linux.
+Windows is not currently supported.

 ## Requirements

 * Python (>= 3.6)